FESTIVAL ART SHOW & SALE

 Michele O’Malley is a self taught Gourd Artist and Wood Carver.
 She uses pyrography to burn wildlife images onto gourds then uses ink dyes to add color and bring the animals to life.
 She also uses gourds in her unique interpretation of Dreamcatchers.
 Her other talent lies in carving faces into cottonwood bark and driftwood.
 She sees faces in the wood.
 The art is to make you see them too.
 Follow Burnt Renderings on Facebook and Burntrenderings.com.

-SHANE SCHAEFFER – METAL SCULPTURE
+SHANE SCHAEFFER – STAINLESS STEEL FABRICATION

 CRISSY MARTIN – CERAMICIST